Holistic Integrative Approach to Cancer: The Issels Treatment

 2. Treatment of secondary damage and metabolic disturbance to restore normal function of organs by:

-a) Activation of cellular respiration by oxygen-ozone therapy in various forms, ultraviolet blood irradiaton;
+- a) Activation of cellular respiration by oxygen-ozone therapy in various forms, ultraviolet blood irradiation;

 3. Stimulation of immune response by:

 - a) Hyperpyrexia, i.e. the injection of bacterial lypopolysaccharides, e.g. an autolysate of streptococci and bacterium prodigiosum (Coley), to raise body temperature up to 104 F. Hyperpyrexia fights latent infections, loosens regulative blockades, improves detoxification, damages cancer cells, temporarily raises the white blood count up to 30 - 40,000 and increases the release of interferon and interleukin.
 Over the past 40 years more than 100,000 applications were given in the Issels Hospital and Clinic in Germany without any adverse side effects.

 4. Biological Response Modifiers, Autologous Vaccines.

 The vaccines were developed in the Microbiological Department of the Issels hospital.
 From 1958 until 1973 Dr. Franz Gerlach was its director of research.
 He was a Professor of the University of Vienna, a researcher of the Pasteur Institute in Paris, well published in peer- reviewed medical journals, and internationally renowned for his research on mycoplasma and cancer.
 In the Issels hospital, thousands of mice served for a variety of studies, all of which confirmed that mycoplasma species can be causative or co-factors in oncogensis.